Get familiar with these financial terms

 Based on a student's skill or ability.
-Example: A merit-based scholarship might be awarded based on a student's high grades.
+Example: A merit-based scholarship might be offered based on a student's high grades.

 Based on a student's financial need.
-Example: A need-based grant might be awarded based on a student's income level.
+Example: A need-based grant might be offered based on a student's income level.

 A non-federal loan made by a lender such as a bank, credit union, state agency, or school.

 A summary of the information you submitted on your Free Application for Federal Student Aid (FAFSA) form.

 A loan based on financial need for which the federal government generally pays the interest that accrues while the borrower is in an in-school, grace, or deferment status, and during certain periods of repayment under certain income-driven repayment plans.